The Harvest Reaped Through Illness

 By Zhang Li, China

 2007 was a huge turning point in my life.
 That year, my husband was involved in a car accident and became bedridden.
 Our two kids were still small and it was a hard time for our family.
 It was really tough for me and I had no idea how we would get through it.
 Then I accepted’s work of the last days.
-I learned from reading that we all owe our lives to God, our fates are in His hands, and we have to worship and to have a good fate.
+I learned from reading that we all owe our lives to God, our fates are in His hands, and we have to worship and believe in God to have a good fate.
 I felt that I’d found something I could depend on.
 From then on, I started attending gatherings regularly and took my kids along to read God’s words and pray.
 I was doing my duty in the church before long.

 Later, I was elected as a church leader and I thanked God for His grace.
 I thought to myself, “I’ve been chosen as a church leader even though I’m really new to the faith.
 I must be good at pursuing the truth.
 I have to do my duty well and do whatever it takes, then I’m bound to be saved.”
 This thought really drove me on in my duty.
 I spent most of my time preaching the gospel and performing my duty.
 My friends and relatives opposed my faith, and my neighbors slandered and mocked me.
 I began to weaken a little at that point but it didn’t stop me from doing my duty.
 My husband also accepted God’s last-days work and started doing his duty later, too.
 This made me so happy.
 I thought, “As long as we do our duty well and make sacrifices for God, we’ll be blessed by Him.”
 Especially when I heard brothers and sisters say that I suffered and paid a price, and that I’d surely be saved by God, I was so happy, and I had a lot more drive to work for God.